-If you need to unfreeze your business's bank account, act quickly and work with your bank.
+If you need to unfreeze your business account, act quickly and work with your provider.
 Don't wait until the last minute.

 - Identify exactly how much money has been frozen by checking monthly statements against actuals so there aren't any surprises when trying to unfreeze those funds!